Fonterra farmers send sharp message to company in director election voting

-The South Canterbury farmer has been elected back onto the board in a result which saw Fonterra shareholders vent their anger at the company's performance, tossing out a sitting director in favour of Guiney and voting in new blood, outgoing Zespri chairman Peter McBride.
+The South Canterbury farmer has been elected back onto the board as Fonterra's farmer-owners vented their anger at the company's performance, tossing out a sitting director in favour of Guiney and voting in new blood, outgoing Zespri chairman Peter McBride.

 Sitting director Ashley Waugh who was up for re-election by rotation has been voted out, and businessman Jamie Tuuta and Canterbury farmer John Nicholls were unsuccessful.